ADHD and Fertility: Is There a Link?

 Inattention ADHD

-lapses of concentration
+lapses in concentration

 overthinking